-Summary: Are you planning to buy a home in Washington State sometime during 2020?
+Are you planning to buy a home in Washington State sometime during 2021?
 If so, you’ll want to keep reading.
 This home buying report provides an in-depth look at real estate market trends across the state of Washington.
-It is fully updated for 2020 with all of the latest data.
+It is fully updated for 2021 with all of the latest data.

-Fixed-rate mortgage rates declined to their lowest levels in 3 years just recently in the first week of February 2020 when they dipped to 3.45%.
-A year ago, rates were 4.41%.
-The 30-year fixed rate is getting close to its all-time low of 3.31% from 2012.
-According to Freddie Mac, the average rate for a 30-year fixed mortgage loan is expected to stay under 4.0% throughout 2020.
+Fixed-rate mortgage rates declined to their lowest levels in 3 years just recently in the first week of February 2021, when they dipped to 2.91%.
+Moreover, according to Freddie Mac, the average rate for a 30-year fixed mortgage loan is expected to stay under 4.0% throughout 2021.

 Home Buyer Demand Remains Strong in Washington